kkapre08/SendEmail/README.md

 # SendEmail

-Export a jar file and move to the destination server where you want to run it.
+To use this program export a jar file and move to the destination server where you want to run it.

 **How to run the jar file**